solids4foam/solids4foam/tutorials/fluids/cylinderInChannel/README.md

 ```
 ---

-## Expected results
+## Expected Results

-For Re = 100, the flow is expected to be unsteady with vortices shedding from the cylinder.
+For Re = 100, the flow is expected to be unsteady, with vortices shedding from the cylinder.

 ![](images/flu_over_3.PNG)

 ---

-## Running the case
+## Running the Case

 The tutorial case can be run using the included `Allrun` script, i.e. `> ./Allrun`.
 In this case, the `Allrun` script is
 ```bash